MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/miyatvousi.md

 ߷ This article is about a [**borough**](/utopia/vekllei/landscape/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

+## Overview

+**The borough of Miyatvousi** is an administrative region in northern Vekllei, located in the Lava Region north of Groisniyah and southwest of [Lita](/utopia/vekllei/landscape/boroughs/lita/).
+Its area is highly volcanic and is home to several natural features, including the Gismavik Dome and the Miyatsimi Geyser Fields.
+The area outside of the city of Miyatvousi is sparsely populated and mostly claimed by flower-tundras and Crown Land.

 >*There is a so-called “flash plant” in Miyatvousi, in the Lava region of Vekllei [...] the earth here is alive; in the cold, the ponds begin to steam.*

 -- [Gone Hollywood](/posts/2021-05-24-hollywood/)

-<span class="fc">T</span>
-**he borough of Miyatvousi** is an administrative region in northern Vekllei, located in the Lava Region north of Groisniyah and southwest of [Lita](/utopia/vekllei/landscape/boroughs/lita/).
-Its area is highly volcanic and is home to several natural features, including the Gismavik Dome and the Miyatsimi Geyser Fields.
-The area outside of the city of Miyatvousi is sparsely populated and mostly claimed by flower-tundras and Crown Land.

 ## Etymology